-You may also be eligible for the Supplemental Nutrition Assistance Program, also known as SNAP or Food Stamps, in your state of service based on your total income.
+You may also be eligible for the Supplemental Nutrition Assistance Program (SNAP), also known as Food Stamps, in your state of service based on your total income.

-- Training: You will join your fellow service members at two national trainings during your year-long term: a national orientation at the start of service in August and a mid-year training, the costs of which will be covered by FoodCorps.
+- Training: You will join your fellow service members for a national and a regional training during your year-long term: a national orientation at the start of service in August and a mid-year training with neighboring states in January or February, the costs of which will be covered by FoodCorps.

-- National training: will cover many topics including food and nutrition education, school gardens, local food procurement, FoodCorps and AmeriCorps policies and cultural competency.
+- National and regional training: will cover many topics including food and nutrition education, school gardens, local food procurement, FoodCorps and AmeriCorps policies and cultural competency.

 - State training: You will also attend trainings held by your host and service sites, the first of which is a local orientation that will introduce you to your site, your community, its culture and history, and what your day-to-day service will look like.